 Oscar Wilde once wrote that ‘a map of the world that didn’t include utopia is not worth even glancing at, for it leaves out the one country at which humanity is always landing.’
 Less than fifty years later, our own students couldn’t conceive a more utopian project than to vote for a social democrat to the prime-ministership of a capitalist state who promised them slightly increased taxes for the rich and some vague idea of returning us to the nationalised industries, utilities, railways and health service of the 1970s – which was hardly a socialist utopia.
-In this failure of imagination they re-enacted Marx’s dictum (which he attributes to Hegel) that ‘all great moments in history are repeated, the first time as tragedy, the next as farce’.
+In this failure of imagination they re-enacted Marx’s dictum (which he attributes to Hegel) that ‘all great world-historic facts are repeated, so to speak, twice: the first time as tragedy, the second as farce’.

 But then I watched the recording of a 2008 talk by Daniel Cohn-Bendit, one of the student leaders of the ’68 événements, and he helpfully clarified that, no, they were in fact never trying to seize power from de Gaulle, but merely wanted to, in Rimbaud’s words, ‘changer la vie’, so that (these were some of his examples) a woman could open a bank account without the permission of her husband, sex between people of the same sex was legal, and students of different sexes could sleep in the same dormitory.